 Community Manager, Publishing 360

 Emily Mendelson comes to Girls Write Now with a love of writing, meaningful experience developing curriculum for nonprofit organizations, and a long-held belief that there is no limit to the ways that people can express their thoughts and ideas.
 She holds an MFA in Creative Writing from The New School and is excited to share her passion for stories in all forms as a member of the Girls Write Now team.

-Salesforce and Systems Project Manager
+Salesforce & Systems Manager

 Elmer Meza earned his BA in Economics from Dartmouth College in 2010.
 After graduation, he spent a year studying Mandarin Chinese at Fudan University in Shanghai.
 Elmer began his career as an Americorps VISTA member at New York Cares where he helped to build a local volunteer base for select NYC public schools.
 Since then, he has focused on technology and data management at Prep for Prep, Oliver Scholars, Delivering Good and most recently at The Brotherhood Sister Sol.